Turkey signs $3.5 billion deal for Sikorsky helicopters

 It also opened opportunities for servicing and repairing the helicopters, he said.

-(Reporting by Seda Sezer in Turkey and Andrea Shalal in Huntsville, Alabama; Editing by Nick Tattersall and Lisa Shumaker)
+(Reporting by Seda Sezer in Turkey and Andrea Shalal in Huntsville, Alabama; Editing by Nick Tattersall, Lisa Shumaker and Ken Wills)